Skip to content

 • Allocating Stores to specific Store Pod Clusters (store-pod-n).

-• subscription: Manages subscription plans and billing (using Stripe) for Organizations.
+• Manages subscription plans and billing (using Stripe) for Organizations.

 • store-ui: The Angular-based user interface for cluster services.

-• gateway: The API Gateway provide main entry point for accessing the Cluster services.
+• CoreGateway: The API Gateway provide main entry point for accessing the Cluster services.

 Inside a Store Pod Cluster